 Dentin is composed of tiny little tubules that contain living cells encased in a hard bone-like substance of the dentin.
-Although tooth sensitivity is still be studied, it’s believed that pain is felt by differences in pressure set up from the outside of the tooth to the inside (the pulp).
+Although tooth sensitivity is still being studied, it’s believed that pain is felt by differences in pressure set up from the outside of the tooth to the inside (the pulp).
 Tooth sensitivity can be caused by decay.
 Once decay works into your tooth structure, it eventually invades the pulp chamber which contains nerves.
-The decay becomes irritating and intensifies the level of pain.
-Once infection sets in the nerve may become infected and die, making the pain extremely severe.
+The decay becomes irritated and intensifies the level of pain.
+Once infection sets in, the nerve may become infected and die, making the pain extremely severe.

 Removing Decay Before Getting a Filling